 Example

-The statement date is the period that your confirmation statement should report up to.
-It is automatically set as the anniversary of your incorporation, minus one day.
+The confirmation date is the period that your confirmation statement should report up to.
+It is automatically set as the day before your anniversary of your incorporation.

-A company’s first confirmation statement should cover the period from the incorporation date, up to the statement date (the review period).
-If your company has previously filed a confirmation statement, the review period will cover the last statement date, up until the next statement date.
+A company’s first statement should cover the period from the incorporation date up to the confirmation date.
+This is the review period.
+If your company filed one the year before, the review period will start the date after the last confirmation date.

-The statement due by date is when the confirmation statement must be filed by.
-This falls 14 days after the confirmation date.
+The statement ‘due by’ date is when the confirmation statement must be filed by.
+This falls 14 days after the statement date.

 You can file an early confirmation statement if you wish.
 For example, you may have had a shareholding change and want to notify Companies House.
-This is permitted but will impact the statement date for your following confirmation statement.
+This is permitted but will impact the confirmation date of your next statement.

 Confirmation statement penalties